 In more than three decades since those heady days, Surfest has since become Australia’s largest surfing festival.
-The 31st Surfest (there was no event in 1991 due to the reorganisation of the professional surfing tour) in 2016 will host 11 different surfing events attracting more than 700 surfers from around two dozen countries compete to get their names etched into the record books.
+The 33rd Surfest (there was no event in 1991 due to the reorganisation of the professional surfing tour) in 2018 will host 12 different surfing events attracting more than 700 surfers from around two dozen countries competing to get their names etched into the record books.

 Surfest has always attracted the world’s best surfers because of the city’s unique hospitality along with a distinct February possibility of north-easterly swells coming in from either cyclonic activity in the Coral Sea or from low depressions sending southerly swells up through ‘pinball alley’ – the oceanic area between Tasmania and New Zealand.